karlrees/docker_bedrockserver/README.md

 # Minecraft Server (Bedrock) for Docker

-A Docker image and docker-compose file to run one or more instances of a native Minecraft Bedrock server in a minimal ubuntu environment.
+A Docker image and docker-compose file to run one or more instances of a native Minecraft Bedrock server in a minimal Ubuntu environment.

-## Background
+## Introduction

-My kids wanted a Minecraft (Bedrock) server so that they can play the same worlds on any of their devices at home.
-Fortunately, Minecraft finally released an alpha version of a server for Bedrock edition.
-See https://minecraft.net/en-us/download/server/bedrock/.

-This worked well for a single server, but my kids each have their own worlds they want to serve, and they want to be able to bring these up and down quickly.
-Long story short, for various reasons, I decided it was time to teach myself about Docker, and run the servers as separate docker containers.
+This repository includes a DockerFile to build a Ubuntu-based Docker image configured to launch a Minecraft Bedrock Dedicated Server.
+In most cases, when run using the host network driver, as shown in the instructions, any Minecraft Bedrock client (e.g. XBox One, Windows 10, Android, etc.) on your local area network *should* be able to see the server under the list of "Friends."

+This repository further includes an example docker-compose.yml file for Docker Compose to run multiple such containers on a macvlan network.
+When setup properly through the script and/or manual instructions below, it will concurrently run multiple servers that are each accessible to the local area network.
+For instance, I have used it to run different survival and creative worlds for each of my children at the same time, each of which is always accessible on our home network, no matter what device the kids are using.

+The Minecraft data may further be exposed to your host, so that you can easily back up your worlds and configuration.

 ## Version History

 - 1.13.1 (Nov 2019): Major revisions to architecture, including running under a different user and expanded custom resource file/directory support
 - 0.1.12 (10 Jul 2019): Custom permission file support
-- 0.1.8.2 (16 Dec 2018): Bump minecraft version number
+- 0.1.8.2 (16 Dec 2018): Bump Minecraft version number
 - Initial release (17 Oct 2018)

 *For updating to version 1.13.1, see [Updating to Version 1.13.1](#updating-to-version-1131).*